Email is kind of a problem.

 It is so, so easy to let our email inbox run our day.
 We arrive at work and check our email, taking an hour to respond to the buildup.
 More emails arrive in the meantime, of course, so we answer these next.
 We spend the rest of the morning completing tasks contained in those emails.

 It can even get worse: some of us spend every waking moment “on the clock,” so to speak, checking and answering work email in the evening and on weekends.
 We never disconnect, and we feel like we have no choice.
 This is just the way the world works now.

 This has been you, I’m sure.
 It’s definitely been me.
 But why is this a problem, and can we do anything about it anyway?

 Email often distracts from the truly important

-As Cal Newport argues in his excellent book Deep Work, the kind of work that moves our career forward requires deep concentration and focus.1 This kind of work—doing academic research, creating strategic initiatives, writing novels—is difficult, mentally taxing, and easy to avoid.
+As Cal Newport argues in his excellent book Deep Work: Rules for Focused Success in a Distracted World, the kind of work that moves our career forward requires deep concentration and focus.1 This kind of work—doing academic research, creating strategic initiatives, writing novels—is difficult, mentally taxing, and easy to avoid.